evantayloryates/yabai-wiki-fork/Disabling-System-Integrity-Protection.md

 # Requires Filesystem Protections and Debugging Restrictions to be disabled (workaround because --without debug does not work)
 # (printed warning can be safely ignored)
 csrutil disable --with kext --with dtrace --with nvram --with basesystem

-# If you're on Intel macOS 10.14 and 10.15
-# Requires Filesystem Protections and Debugging Restrictions to be disabled
-# (printed warning can be safely ignored)
-csrutil enable --without debug --without fs

-# If you're on Intel macOS 10.13
-# (disables SIP completely)
-csrutil disable
 ```

 5. Reboot